 Slow Cooker BBQ Chicken Thighs

-- Minimal effort and active time are required to make this recipe thanks to the slow cooker.
+- Easy Dinner Recipe - Minimal effort and active time are required to make this recipe, thanks to the slow cooker.
+It's the perfect dinner for busy weeknights that the whole family will love.
+BBQ chicken thighs are also an easy meal for game day.

-- BBQ Sauce – The BBQ sauce for this recipe starts with the store-bought sauce.
-Use a thicker and sweeter sauce. *See below for suggestions.
+- BBQ Sauce – The sauce for this recipe starts with store-bought bbq sauce.
+Start with a thick sauce like Stubbs Sticky Sweet Bar-B-Q Sauce or Sweet Baby Ray's, or use your favorite BBQ sauce.

 - Light Brown Sugar – Most BBQ sauces, if not all, already have sugar added.
-This little brown sugar contributes additional sweetness with a subtle molasses flavor.
-Swap in honey for the brown sugar, if desired.
+The additional brown sugar in this recipe contributes sweetness with a subtle molasses flavor.

 - Worcestershire Sauce - The beauty of this kitchen staple is that it brings umami flavor to whatever you add it to, including this sauce.